Playing music for children: it’s not child’s play

-This became Lullaby (2004), a creatively crafted collection of new versions of songs we think we know: Sing a Song of Sixpence, Little Miss Muffet, Rock a Bye Baby and 13 more.
+This session eventually became Lullaby (2004), a creatively crafted collection of new versions of songs we think we know: Sing a Song of Sixpence, Little Miss Muffet, Rock a Bye Baby and 13 more.
 They went deep, and they went lovingly: the duo dusted off the four verses of Twinkle, Twinkle Little Star that are barely ever sung and brought them to the fore.
-Now their version of the lullaby was the biggest children’s song of 2019, second only to the social media-powered viral phenom that is Baby Shark.
+Now their version of the lullaby was the biggest children’s song of 2019, second only to the social media-powered viral phenomenon that is Baby Shark.

 As Sophie Barker puts it, “I hope people are open to listening to this.
 Yes, it’s for children, but it’s not background music.
 It's music to give you a bit of a lift.
 You can play it any time.
 It’s for everybody.”